-Selecting the title bar and holding the left mouse button down and dragging the browser window allows you to dock the browser to desired location.
-You can dock a browser inside of another browser or have them docked side by side.
+Selecting the title bar and holding the left mouse button down and dragging the browser window displays a widget that allows you to dock the browser to desired location.
+You can dock a browser inside of another browser or have them docked side by side by using the controls on the widget.